huggingface/hub-docs/docs/hub/spaces-sdks-docker-chatui.md

 # Chat UI on Spaces

-**Hugging Chat** is the interface of Hugging Face enabling everyone to try open-source large language models using Hugging Face's infrastructure.
-This Docker template enables everyone to deploy their own Hugging Chat based on a model of their choice with a few clicks.
+**Hugging Chat** is an open-source interface enabling everyone to try open-source large language models such as Falcon, StarCoder and BLOOM.
+Thanks to an official Docker template, you can deploy your own Hugging Chat based on a model of your choice with a few clicks using Hugging Face's infrastructure.

 ## Deploy your own Chat UI